VitorEmanuelDev/vitoremanueldev/README.md

 🧑🏾‍💻  I'm a Software Developer currently working with Data Engineering and Back-End Development at Bees - AB InBev.

-🎓  Soon to be grad with a Bachelor of Technology in Systems Analysis and Development from IFBA (December 2023)
+🎓  Soon to be grad with a Bachelor of Technology in Systems Analysis and Development from IFBA (2024.1)

 🌇  Dakar - Senegal native, with a passion for technology and software development